cursorless-dev/cursorless/docs/user/customization.md

 ## Toggling "hat" display

-Most users, often after less than a week of using Cursorless, do not find the hat display over tokens to be obtrustive.
-However, should you need to remove the display of hats within your editor, there is a command registered for you.
+It is possible to show / hide the hats with a command.
+Keep in mind that many users, often after less than a week using Cursorless, find that their brain starts to tune out the hat display.
+Some start to miss them when they're gone 🥲

+However, should you like to show / hide the hats within your editor, you can use the following approach.

 - Bring up the command pallet(`Shift + CMD + P`).
 - Enter `cursorless.toggleDecorations` or type `Cursorless Toggle` to see the command in the dropdown.